Claim: Facebook's "Graph App" makes your private Facebook content visible to strangers.

 Likes" under the "Subscribed" box) in order to prevent other friends of your Facebook friends (who may be strangers to you) from seeing your Facebook "likes" and "comments" activities (and vice-versa).

 However, the supposed privacy concerns about Facebook's new Graph Search function expressed in these warnings are inaccurate, as are the instructions for remedying them.

-First off, the Graph Search function merely provides Facebook users with another method for finding other users' Facebook content.
-It doesn't change who can see your Facebook content; that aspect is still controlled by your own Facebook privacy settings.
-Information you've chosen to share only with friends will still be visible only to your friends; information you've made viewable by everyone will remain viewable by everyone.
+First off, the Graph Search function merely provides Facebook users with another, easier method for finding information and content posted by other Facebook users.
+It makes your Facebook info much easier to find, but it doesn't change who can see that content; that aspect is still controlled by your own Facebook privacy settings.
+Information you've chosen to share only with friends will still be visible only to your friends; information you've made viewable by everyone will remain viewable by everyone:

 Second, the corrective instructions included in these messages for protecting your Facebook privacy by unchecking "Comments and Likes" is old information that was circulated when the Facebook Ticker was introduced back in 2011, and they were wrong even then.
 As Sophos noted at that time, the proposed solution was time-consuming and didn't address the real issue of whether other people could see your activity on Facebook:

 This appears to be the most commonly suggested solution on Facebook, and it's rubbish!
 It still doesn't stop *your* posts being broadcast.
 It's an illusion.
 This option stops you seeing when other people have broadcast a message to a wide audience.
 It does *not* stop your actions being broadcast by your friends!

 You have to do this for every single one of your friends.
 Time consuming *and* it does not solve the problem — it just stops you from seeing it.

 Please don't spread this advice, as it is confusing people and stopping the real problem from being fixed.